awsdocs/amazon-personalize-developer-guide/doc_source/limits.md

 ## Compliance<a name="compliance"></a>

-For more information about Amazon Personalize compliance programs, see [AWS compliance](https://aws.amazon.com/compliance/), [AWS compliance programs](https://aws.amazon.com/compliance/programs/), and [AWS services in scope by compliance program](https://aws.amazon.com/compliance/services-in-scope)\.
+For information about Amazon Personalize compliance programs, see [AWS compliance](https://aws.amazon.com/compliance/), [AWS compliance programs](https://aws.amazon.com/compliance/programs/), and [AWS services in scope by compliance program](https://aws.amazon.com/compliance/services-in-scope)\.

 ## Service quotas<a name="limits-table"></a>